SPTBN2

 Moderately missense-constrained (top ~2.5%)

-This gene has evidence for multiple mechanisms of pathogenicity (dominant-negative and gain-of-function).
+This gene has evidence for multiple mechanisms of pathogenicity (dominant-negative, gain-of-function and loss-of-function).
 The Badonyi & Marsh model scores gain-of-function highest among its predictions, but genomic evidence (constraint, ClinVar variant spectrum, and literature) most strongly supports dominant-negative.
 Different variants in this gene may act through different mechanisms — interpret in context of the specific variant.

 Note: In-silico variant effect predictors (SIFT, PolyPhen, REVEL, CADD) may underestimate pathogenicity of missense variants in genes with GOF or DN mechanisms.
 Consider functional evidence and clinical context.